RickStrahl/WestWindWebConnection-Documentation/User-Guide/The-Web-Connection-Management-Console/New-Project-Wizard/Step-2-Configure-a-virtual-directory.md

-This step deals with configuring a virtual directory and script map for your new Web application.
+﻿This step deals with configuring a virtual directory and script map for your new Web application.

 ![](/images/ManagementConsole/NewProj2.png)